Looking for things to do in Lagos? Below you will find the 15 best tourist attractions, a suggested itinerary and many tips 😉

 I love Praia do Camilo and for me it is not only one of the most beautiful beaches in Lagos but also in the whole Algarve.

-Don’t’ forget to put Praia do Camilo on your Things to do in Lagos list.
+Don’t’ forget to put Praia do Camilo on your what to do in Lagos list.

 5 – Go dolphin watching